ikbalkazanc/Asp.NetCore-Security/README.md

 }
 ```
 ## SQL Injection
 if i'm explain with example got better.
-To exemplify, suppose we're doing dynamic search in database with text box. like that:
+Suppose we're doing dynamic search in database with text box. like that:
 ```csharp
 [HttpPost]
 public async Task<IActionResult> Search(string searchText)